ceph/ceph/doc/radosgw/multisite.rst

 --------------

-Using the URL path, access key and secret of the master zone in the master zone group, pull the realm to the host.
+Using the URL path, access key and secret of the master zone in the master zone group, pull the realm configuration to the host.
 To pull a non-default realm, specify the realm using the ``--rgw-realm`` or ``--realm-id`` configuration options.

 ::

     # radosgw-admin realm pull --url={url-to-master-zone-gateway} --access-key={access-key} --secret={secret}

+.. note:: Pulling the realm also retrieves the remote's current period
+          configuration, and makes it the current period on this host as well.

 If this realm is the default realm or the only realm, make the realm the default realm.